SURD1618/task-management-app/README.md

-# Task Management App using Express.js
+# Task Management App using Node.js and MySql